igemsoftware2020/IISER-Pune-India/DeleMa_Detect/README.md

 1. ```model_predict``` calls the model.h5 file stored in ```./model```.
 We can created many models and tested each one's accuracy, size and processing power.
 Since the size of a few models were greater than 50MB (a soft limit setup by Github) we have uploaded them on [Google drive](https://drive.google.com/drive/folders/11ULc4FWlB3VScfZIR4y3o8KJgljHZPFe?usp=sharing).
 Based on the model one wants, it can be downloaded and needs to placed in ```./model```

-Although, the dimensions of the image uploaded can be anything, each model takes a particular input image size, namely :
+Although, the dimensions of the uploaded image can be anything, each model takes a particular input image size which is controlled and preprocessed in ```app.py```, namely :
 | Sr no | Model | ```target_size``` |
 | ----- | ----- | ----------------- |
 | 1 | MobileNet_v2 | (160,160) |